openSUSE/news-o-o/_posts/2011-03-19-opensuse-weekly-news-issue-167-is-out.markdown

         The following are just a few of the most popular in each category on KDE-Look.org.
         (...)

-
+â€

+â€œ

-[Moved by Freedom “ Powered by Standards : What does Community really mean?
+[Moved by Freedom â€“ Powered by Standards : What does Community really mean?
 (Part
           2)](http://standardsandfreedom.net/index.php/2011/03/17/what-does-community-mean-part-2/)

 [In the first part of this essay](http://standardsandfreedom.net/index.php/2011/03/15/what-does-community-really-mean/) I attempted to describe how communities around
         Free & Open Source Software (FOSS) projects are born and what is their underlying model.
-        After having described the conditions necessary to have communities emerge around Free and Open Source Software I used [Simon Phipp](http://www.webmink.com/)s™ s typology of communities in order to highlight the various roles that are found in these groups, and how several sub-groups may be distinguished inside a FOSS community.
+        After having described the conditions necessary to have communities emerge around Free and Open Source Software I used [Simon Phipp](http://www.webmink.com/)sâ€™ s typology of communities in order to highlight the various roles that are found in these groups, and how several sub-groups may be distinguished inside a FOSS community.
 I ended up the first part by hinting at the limits of that typology.
-Here™s why.
+Hereâ€™s why.

-The very first comment that somewhat counters™ Phipps™ s model is that it ignores the
+The very first comment that somewhat countersâ€™ Phippsâ€™ s model is that it ignores the
-        fundamentally dynamical nature of FOSS communities and the inherent sociological rejection of any real stable state of the social structure inside these communities.
+        fundamentally dynamical nature of FOSS communities and the inherent sociological rejection of any real â€œstableâ€ state of the social structure inside these communities.
 It means two
         things: That anyone from the end-user community may turn into a core developer provided he/she has the skills and provides relevant contributions in the relevant way (in my example, the end-user would have to contribute code patches in a regular fashion to become a core developer); second, that the members of these communities have no status that is carved in stone.
-You are not born a core developer, you become one, but you won™t remain one until you keep contributing.
+You are not born a core developer, you become one, but you wonâ€™t remain one until you keep contributing.
 This in turn highlights two notions that are essential inside FOSS communities and that may be seen, as I wrote earlier, as an additional, yet necessary description of the way FOSS communities work through and beyond the typology enunciated by Simon. (...)

-
+â€

 ### Reviews and Essays

+â€œ

 [ghacks.net/Jack
           Wallen: Review: openSUSE 11.4](http://www.ghacks.net/2011/03/13/review-opensuse-11-4/)

 Recently it was brought to my attention that all the desktop Linux hoopla in the world
         doesn't mean squat without compelling applications to get the end user interested.
-To address this need, I™ve rounded up fifteen powerful Linux applications that reflect the best that Linux has to offer the desktop user, both in and out of the enterprise environment.
+To address this need, Iâ€™ve rounded up fifteen powerful Linux applications that reflect the best that Linux has to offer the desktop user, both in and out of the enterprise environment.

 This is not meant to diminish any excluded apps.
 Instead my goal is to showcase
-        applications that I™ve found to be really powerful for the typical Linux user. (...)
+        applications that Iâ€™ve found to be really powerful for the typical Linux user. (...)

-
+â€

+â€œ

 [LinuxDistroReview: OpenSUSE
           11.4](http://www.linuxdistroreview.com/opensuse-11-4)

 **Booting**

-The first thing you™ll notice when the [OpenSUSE](http://www.opensuse.org/) CD/DVD boots, is the looks.
-They™ve taken the usual, monochromatic
+The first thing youâ€™ll notice when the [OpenSUSE](http://www.opensuse.org/) CD/DVD boots, is the looks.
+Theyâ€™ve taken the usual, monochromatic
-        Choose language, okay, now choose your boot options screen, and made it look welcoming by getting it as close to your normal GUI without having to include a mouse.
+        â€œChoose language, okay, now choose your boot optionsâ€ screen, and made it look welcoming by getting it as close to your normal GUI without having to include a mouse.
 You also get a decent amount of boot and language options (e.g. safe boot) but you start off with english as the default language (unlike some distros where you have to select a language at the booting screen), which might save time for some, but could cause some difficulties for non-english speakers. (...)

-
+â€

+â€œ

 [PCWorld/Katherine Noyes: 5 Reasons to Try OpenSUSE 11.4](http://www.pcworld.com/businesscenter/article/222065/5_reasons_to_try_opensuse_114.html)